THE SITE AND THE EXCAVATIONS

 In the Crusader castle (Area F), which is the prominent architectural complex of the site, the 2009, 2010 and 2012 seasons of excavations were focused on the western part on top of the coastal cliff, in order to expose subterranean complexes and remove part of the dirt load from the cliff in order to facilitate future arrangements for better rainfall drainage (Fig. 17).
 The excavations uncovered parts of castle’s western façade and a series of subterranean halls aligned in a north–south axis.
 These are yet to be fully exposed from the debris of the fallen donjon where the castle’s chapel may have existed (Fig. 18).
 Evidence for post-destruction (1265 CE) occupation in this area is already apparent.

 Excavations in the Crusader castle in 2012 also yielded a hoard of 106 Fatimid and two Zirid gold dinars and fractions (Fig. 19).
-Based on the archaeological evidence the hoard’s burial date corresponds to the castle destruction.
-As the hoard is relatively earlier it may have been buried twice; first in the context of the site occupation by the Crusades in 1101 and second in the context of its destruction by the Mamluks in 1265.
+While the hoard archaeological context corresponds to the castle destruction, the fact that it yields earlier Fatimid-period gold coins attests to a possibility that it may have been buried twice; first in the context of the site occupation by the Crusades in 1101 and second in the context of its destruction by the Mamluks in 1265.

-In Area R, located in the centre of the medieval walled town, and excavated in 2006, 2009 and 2009, we have uncovered an industrial installation of the Byzantine period that was later incorporated in a dwelling of the late Crusader period (13th century CE).
+In Area R, located in the center of the medieval walled town, and excavated in 2006, 2009 and 2010, we have uncovered an industrial installation of the Byzantine period that was later incorporated in a dwelling of the late Crusader period (13th century CE).
 This Crusader-period dwelling was partially uncovered.
 Its original foundations comprises of three rooms; two on the south and one on the east part of the excavated area.
 The two rooms on the south were found abandoned with complete and restorable pottery and glass vessels on their floors (Fig. 20), whereas the one on the east probably formed part of the courtyard and it revealed paved working surfaces and an intact clay oven (tabun).
 The upper layers we excavated in the Byzantine installation which later on became a refuse pit, included pottery and glass vessels of the Crusader period (12th-13th centuries CE), whereas the lower layers included pottery and glass vessels of the Early Islamic period (8th-11th centuries CE).
-Still the only physical connection between the later building and the installation can be placed in the mid-13th century CE based on the pottery and glass evidence; it is likely that the building was abandoned in the context of the Mamluk conquest of the site (March-April 1265).
+Still the only physical connection between the later building and the installation can be placed in the mid-13th century CE based on the pottery and glass finds; The coins evidence suggests that the building was abandoned in the context of the Mamluk conquest of the site (March-April 1265).

 In Area S, located in the far western end of the site adjacent to the western section of the Early Islamic town wall and excavated in 2010, we have unearthed the remains of the wall, as well as its foundations.
 Excavations also uncovered a casemate of the wall whose floor was partially paved with blocks of stones.
 The floor was dated based on the pottery evidence to the Early Islamic period (8th-9th centuries CE).
 Earlier remains (namely industrial installations) dated to the Late Byzantine period that occupied the area prior to the foundation of the Early Islamic fortification system were also discovered.
 These were appended by a modest assemblage of decorative architectural items dated to the Late Byzantine period that were found out of context in the excavated area.
 These items point to the possibility that the area to its east, which is much elevated, occupied a public building or a manor house.